phovea/phovea.github.io/developers/frameworks.md

 **Note**: maybe abstracted away soon

 Flask is a micro python web framework using annotations for declaring accessible urls.
-In Caleydo Web the underlying standard WSGI is used as basis with this as default implementation.
+In Phovea the underlying standard WSGI is used as basis with this as default implementation.

 usage (*note: untested*)